23-24 April 2022

-Held annually since 2002 in Poland's ancient capital of Kraków (or Cracow), a lively and beautiful city with a population of about 770,000, the Cracovia Maraton attracts an international crowd of more than 5,000 marathon runners.
+Held annually since 2002 in Poland's ancient capital of Kraków (also known as Cracow), a lively and beautiful city with a population of about 770,000, the Cracovia Maraton takes place over a weekend in April and features four races:

 The route is a certified and mostly-flat single-loop course through the city centre, along both banks of the Wisła river and through Nowa Huta, a model socialist district in the eastern part of Kraków.

 Map of the venue: